top of page

 THINGS TO KNOW ABOUT YOUR NEW PUPPY

 • Pomeranians go through a phase called the “puppy uglies.”
 This is a normal transition phase where the puppies lose their puppy coat, and their adult coat grows in its place.
 You may be shocked when your puppy suddenly no longer looks like the little ball of fur they did as a baby.
-They look scraggily and nothing like what you would imagine as a Pomeranian, leading unsuspecting owners to question if their baby is a purebred Pomeranian or if there could be an undetected health issue causing the loss of fur.
+They look scraggly and nothing like what you would imagine as a Pomeranian, leading unsuspecting owners to question if their baby is a purebred Pomeranian or if there could be an undetected health issue causing the loss of fur.
 This transition is perfectly normal and usually begins between 4-8 months of age and lasts until 10-12 months of age.
 There’s no need to worry!
 Their adult coat will grow thick and beautiful!
 Note that every puppy is different, and some may stay in this phase longer or shorter than others.
 For some, this phase is barely even noticeable.

 • Pomeranians have double coats.
 While the ever-popular teddy bear and lion cuts are obviously cute, it is not a good idea to partake in the trend.
 Once you cut into the undercoat of a Pomeranian, their coats will not grow back the same.
 Doing this can also cause alopecia for your puppy to live with for the rest of their lives.
 Some Pomeranian owners trim their pups down “for the summer,” but this is not effective for Pomeranians.
 Their double coat regulates their heat and helps them stay cool in the summer and warm in the winter.
-Unless directed by your vet to keep them trimmed, I strongly advise not doing it.
+Unless you are directed by your vet to keep them trimmed, I strongly advise not doing it.
 Of course, this is your pet, and you can do whatever you desire.
 Just be mindful of the risk you take when cutting into the undercoat of a Pomeranian.

 • Be careful letting your puppy onto furniture, even as an adult.
 A simple fall off a couch can cause broken bones.
 Right now, your puppy’s bones are not yet joined, and they will not be fully grown until they are one year old.
 Therefore, your puppy’s bones and joints are fragile.
 Be mindful of larger animals and/or small children around your new puppy.